ClementPla/fundus-lesions-toolkit/README.md

 </p>

-# Toolkit for Lesions Segmentation in Fundus Images
+# Lesions Segmentation Toolkit for Fundus Images

 This library offers a set of models (with pretrained weights) for the segmentation of lesions in fundus images.
-As of now, four lesions are segmented
+As of now, four lesions are segmented:

     1. Cotton Wool Spot
     2. Exudates